superunitybuild/buildtool/README.md

 * **Chase Pettit** - [github](https://github.com/Chaser324), [twitter](http://twitter.com/chasepettit)

 ## License
 All code in this repository ([unity-build](https://github.com/Chaser324/unity-build)) is made freely available under the MIT license.
+This essentially means you're free to use it however you like as long as you provide attribution.